 Sports teams aiming for the ultimate prize in their particular sport will have seen lots of images of other groups holding up the trophy, celebrating and sharing their reward for winning and this allows them to imagine what it will be life for them to win.
 Likewise, we all need to be able to imagine what success for our team.

 How will our team share its success?

-When a team reaches its goal, it is a time of great emotion.
-It is very important when the goal has been achieved to celebrate as a team and to honour the input of each member.
-There is often a sadness or anti-climax after the high of the celebrations and we need to recognise this is a normal part of the process and allow space for the sense of loss that comes when a team has fulfilled its aim and dissolves.
+When a team reaches its goal, it is a time of high emotion.
+It is vital when the goal has been achieved to celebrate as a team and to honour the input of each member.
+There is often a sense of sadness or anti-climax after the high of the celebrations, and we need to recognise this is a normal part of the process and allow space for the sense of loss that comes when a team has fulfilled its aim and dissolves.

 The foundation blocks of effective teams are:

 - a shared goal (the cornerstone on which to build the team)

 - proper preparation and training to ensure each team members has the skills they need for their particular job

 - recognition of the individual contribution of each team member bondedness